-Cost of Attendance is composed of the following expenses:
+The COA is composed of the following expenses:

 Room and board are the average expenses for housing and food.
-You will either have “Away from Home” or “At Home” expenses for room and board based on your housing choice listed on your FAFSA application.
+You will either have “Away from Home” or “At Home” expenses for room and board based on your housing choice listed on your FAFSA.
 Your actual costs may be different based on your housing situation and your food choices.

-The total of aid from all sources cannot exceed your COA.
-If this occurs, you are considered to be over awarded.
-Your financial aid eligibility may need to be adjusted, reduced or eliminated.
-Therefore, it is your responsibility to inform the Financial Aid Office of any other aid (e.g., scholarships, state grants, etc.) that are not listed on your award.
+Some types of aid, such as grants, Federal Direct Subsidized Loans and work study, are based on financial need and the availability of funds.
+The total aid from all sources cannot exceed your COA.
+If your COA is exceeded (over awarded), your financial aid may need to be adjusted accordingly.
+It is your responsibility to inform the Financial Aid Office of any other aid (e.g., scholarships, state grants, etc.) that are not listed on your award.

 If you have additional expenses or other unrelated expenses that are not already included, you can ask to have your COA evaluated for a potential adjustment.